bankole874/kodeCamp-Docker-Kubernetes/README.md

 ## Introduction
 This project demonstrates a simple web application built with Flask, containerized using Docker, and deployed to a Kubernetes cluster.
 It also includes the use of Kubernetes ConfigMap and Secret for configuration management.

-The application is a simple Flask web app that displays the message `"Hello, Welcome to KodeCamp DevOps Bootcamp!"`.

 ## Table of Contents
 - Project Overview
 - Prerequisites